Spherical Bottle with Inner Diaphragm (Sprinkler)

 Not on View

-Rim outsplayed at a 45-degree angle and folded outward, upward, and inward.
-Slightly tapering tubular neck with constriction at its base where an interior cutout forms a diaphragm with an aperture of ca. 1.1 cm.
-Spherical body.
-Round base; vessel cannot stand.
+The rim is outsplayed at a 45-degree angle and folded outward, upward, and inward.
+The neck is slightly tapering and tubular with a constriction at its base, where an interior cutout forms a diaphragm with an aperture of about 1.1 cm.
+The spherical body ends in a round base; the vessel cannot stand on its own.

 3rd-4th century CE